vrpst/prog2/README.md

 - cmake --build .

 ## How to run
-- follow build instructions
+in build directory:
-- in build directory, run ./sdl2-test
+- ./sdl2-test